lowRISC/lowrisc-site/content/docs/debug-v0.3/interface.md

 On the software side glip provides an interface to read and write 16-bit words to the hardware FIFOs, each in a blocking and non-blocking variant.
-Sending debug packets is then assembling the header and payload in `uint16_t` arrays and sending them with `glip_write`.
+Sending debug packets is then performed by assembling the header and payload in `uint16_t` arrays and sending them with `glip_write`.
 A thread receives the packets and dispatches them to handlers that were registers for the different modules.
 You find more details on the software interface in the